On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning

 The simplest approach amounts to replacing the constraint $\C$ by a different one that still captures the same principle while being convex.
 Let us illustrate this idea with statistical parity.
 In this subsection, we assume that $p=1$, so that all models $f$ are functions from $\R^d$ to $\R$.

-Basically, statistical parity requires the predictions $f(X,S)$ to be independent to the protected attribute $S$.
+Basically, statistical parity requires the predictions $f(X,S)$ to be independent of the protected attribute $S$.
 More precisely, it leverages the probabilistic notion of independence between random variables.
 However, other concepts of dependence could be employed.
-For instance, one could simply demand $\Cov(f(X,S),S)=0$ where $\Cov$ is the covariance between two random variables.
-This leads to a weaker definition of fairness, that still limits the dependence of $f(X,S)$ to $S$, but that is convex in the model.
-This is notably what \cite{zafar2017fairness} did to obtain a convex learning problem while their primary goal was to enforce statistical parity.
+For instance, one could simply demand $\Cov(f(X,S),S)=0$, where $\Cov$ is the covariance between two random variables.
+Note that with the notation of \cref{sec:parity}, it corresponds to the constraint $f \mathrm{d}P = \int f \mathrm{d}Q$.
+This leads to a weaker definition of fairness that still limits the dependence of $f(X,S)$ to $S$ but that is convex (even linear) in the model.
+This is notably what \citep{zafar2017fairness,zafar2019fairness} did to obtain a convex relaxation of statistical parity in their fair-classification frameworks.
 Conversely, one can also reach convexity by strengthening the definition.
 In contrast to statistical parity, which is a distributional (or group) definition of fairness, \emph{counterfactual fairness} focuses on input-level predictions \citep{kusner2017counterfactual}.
 It holds when the model produces the same outputs for every input and their counterfactual counterparts \emph{had the protected status changed}.
-While it became famous for addressing causality rather than mere associations, another interesting aspect explored in \citep{kusner2017counterfactual,delara2021transport} lies in the fact that (under standard assumptions) it implies statistical parity by being its input-scale counterpart.
-Moreover, counterfactual fairness represents a convex constraint that can be quantified through a convex loss \citep{russell2017when, delara2021transport}.
-It can thereby be used as a stronger convex surrogate for statistical parity.
+While it became famous for addressing causality rather than mere associations, another interesting aspect explored in \citep{kusner2017counterfactual,delara2024transport} lies in the fact that (under standard assumptions) it implies statistical parity by being its input-scale counterpart.
+Moreover, counterfactual fairness represents a convex constraint that can be quantified through a convex loss \citep{russell2017when, delara2024transport}.
+It can thereby be used as a convex restriction of statistical parity.

 This illustrates that weakening or strengthening the constraint $\C$ is a natural option to attain convexity.
 However, we point out that such a change can sometimes raise other challenges, like computing the causal model needed for counterfactual fairness.